Whether it’s his music collaborations or alluring Las Vegas sets, English DJ BURNS prefers to take life as it comes.

 “That’s why I’m trying to do with the project as a whole, bring artists together that you wouldn’t normally see on the same record and pull them away from what they’re typically known for doing.”

-BURNS is a measured man whose unfamiliarity with routine, something he is trying to work on, does not really allow him a pause from creating with artists and making new sounds.
+BURNS is a measured man whose unfamiliarity with routine, something he is trying to work on, does not allow him a pause from creating with artists and making new sounds.
 As he phrases it, he takes it, meaning life, “as it comes.”
 The only brief intermissions he allows from work are seen through limited activities.
-“When you’re in this business it’s very easy to never shut off, ”he says.
+“When you’re in this business, it’s effortless never to shut off, ”he says.
 “It’s not like a 9-5 job where you leave work in the evening and forget about work until you got back in again.”
-He’s a painter by passion, using another form of artistic expression to disconnect from his familiar DJing, but one of the calmer things he does is he walks his dog every morning; “you need those things to just take your mind away.”
+He’s a painter by passion, using another form of artistic expression to disconnect from his familiar DJing, but one of the calmer things he does is he walks his dog every morning; “you need those things just to take your mind away.”

 The allure of Vegas and its endless stars on display every week does not go unnoticed by BURNS, either.
 While Vegas can perhaps be an augmented experience for its visitors, one that is precisely the exact opposite of the organic nature of BURNS’ recent accomplishments, his full-bodied humour reassures me that he is not going to let his residency be the defining part of his career, nor will he become obsessed with the reaction to his music through his nightly experiments with the crowd.
 “By all means,” he laughs, “I’m not playing some avant-garde DJ set.”
 After a brief pause and moment of reflection, he does, however, decide that some eccentric acts would be allowed at his shows.
 “I’m all up for some Chris Angel, floating over the top of the set.”